magicwenli/stairspeedtest-sync/Readme.md

 docker run -it --name stairspeedtest -v `pwd`:/root/workdir multiarch/alpine:amd64-latest-stable  /bin/sh -c "cd /root/workdir && sh scripts/speedtest.sh"
 ```

-This should download latest stairspeedtest_reborn_linux32 from [magicwenli/stairspeedtest-reborn/releases](https://github.com/magicwenli/stairspeedtest-reborn/releases), and run speedtest for subscribes in `config.json`.
+This should download latest stairspeedtest_reborn_linux64 from [magicwenli/stairspeedtest-reborn/releases](https://github.com/magicwenli/stairspeedtest-reborn/releases), and run stairspeedtest.

-After that, `public/v2sync/subscripts.txt`(default) will be generated.
+After that, a subscription file `public/v2sync/subscripts.txt`(default path) will be generated.

 Use Nginx or other file server to expose it.

-Crontab may be useful.
+Add a crontab may be helpful.

 ```crontab
 0 7,19 * * * docker start stairspeedtest >/dev/null 2>&1